Career planning

 Further education

-Students may choose to continue their education after their undergraduate degree.
-Some may do this directly after completing their undergraduate degree, while some may enter the workforce first and return to school later.
-Everyone’s path looks different.
+Students may choose to pursue additional education after their undergraduate degree.
+Some may do this directly after completing their undergraduate degree, while others may enter the workforce first and return to school later.
+It is important to recognize that everyone’s path looks different.

-For more information on graduate programs, medical school, and further education advising, see Further education.
+For more information on graduate programs, medical school, and further education advising, see Further education or book an appointment with a further education advisor.

 Volunteering and community involvement

-Student-run organizations, in general, are a great way to get involved, learn, and network.
+Engaging in student-run organizationsis a great way to get involved, learn, and network within a community.
 The University of Waterloo is always looking for students who want to get involved in the Faculty of Health and volunteer their time.
-There are also other opportunities to get involved with other faculties and community organizations.
-See Volunteering and community involvement for more information.
+Other opportunities for engagement also exist within external faculties and community organizations.
+For more information, see Volunteering and community involvement, or check out the Waterloo Undergraduate Student Association (WUSA) website for a complete club listing.

 Other career-planning resources

-The Centre for Career Development (CCD) supports all students, alumni, and University employees.
-Career advisors can help with career planning, career management strategies, graduate and professional school preparation, work search methods, and setting meaningful career goals.
+The Centre for Career Development (CCD) supports all students, alumni, and University employees in exploring opportunities and building a meaningful future.
+Career advisors can help you with career planning, career management, graduate and professional school preparation, work search methods, and setting meaningful career goals.

-The Career Action Library collection contains print, video, and computer-based resources available in the areas of:
+The Career Development Library collection contains print, video, and computer-based resources designed to support students during their time at the University of Waterloo.
+Resources are available in the areas of:

 • Career planning - occupational descriptions and trends, job search materials, volunteer, and entrepreneurial information